Admins / Consultants / RevOps / Sales Cloud

 The ‘Why’ Behind the Change

-As always, the main advantage of a standard feature is the ability to enable or set it up and start using it while also having the option to customize most of its aspects to reflect your bespoke process, all while having Salesforce as a single source of truth.
-Even more so, using an out-of-the-box option means you will be able to seamlessly integrate future innovations Salesforce will bring to the platform.
-That does sound like we’re in for a treat, doesn’t it?
+As always, the main advantage of a standard feature is the ability to set it up and start using it while also having the option to customize most of its aspects to reflect your bespoke process, all while having Salesforce as a single source of truth.
+Using this out-of-the-box option means you can seamlessly integrate future innovations Salesforce will bring to the platform.

-Optionally, you can head to Object Manager and start customizing your Account Plans from the get-go.
+As soon as you have access to the new feature in your sandbox, you can head directly to Object Manager and start customizing your Account Plans.
 Following the feature being turned on, you will notice that three new standard objects appear in your org:

 • Account Plan